junhyeok101/Yai_nlp_toyproject/README.md

 Tokenized output:
 ["[CLS]", "숙소", "가", "깨끗", "##하", "고", "서", "##비", "##스", "가", "좋", "##았", "##습", "##니다", ".", "[SEP]"]

-Each token is converted into an integer index (input_ids), and additional features such as attention_mask (to distinguish padding) and token_type_ids (sentence segment information) are generated.
+Generated features:

+input_ids

+attention_mask

+token_type_ids

-2) Transformer Encoder (KoBERT)
+2. Transformer Encoder (KoBERT)

-The tokenized sequence is processed by the KoBERT Transformer encoder.
+The tokenized sequence is processed by the KoBERT encoder.

-Through self-attention and feed-forward layers, each token becomes a context-rich embedding.
+Through self-attention and feed-forward layers, each token becomes a contextualized embedding.

-For classification, the model uses either the [CLS] token embedding or a pooled representation.
+For classification, the model uses the [CLS] token vector or a pooled output.

-3) Classification Head
+3. Classification Head

-A classification layer (Linear layer) is added on top of the KoBERT output.
+A linear classifier is added on top of the KoBERT output.

+Structure:
-Structure: Linear (Hidden Dimension → Number of Categories)
+Linear (hidden_size → num_categories)

-The output is a set of logits (scores) for each category.
+The output consists of logits representing the score for each category.
-Example: 0 = Scenery, 1 = Service, 2 = Cleanliness, ...

-4) Training Procedure
+4. Training Procedure

-Forward Pass
+Forward pass

-Sentence → KoBERT Encoder → Extract [CLS] Vector → Classification Layer → Logits
+Sentence → KoBERT → [CLS] vector → Classifier → Logits

-Loss Calculation
+Loss calculation

-Predictions vs ground-truth labels from the CSV

-Loss function: Cross-Entropy Loss
+Cross-Entropy Loss comparing logits and CSV labels

-Backward Pass & Optimization
+Backpropagation and optimization

-Backpropagation updates both KoBERT and the classifier weights
+Updates both the KoBERT encoder and the classification layer

-Epochs
+Epoch iteration

-The entire dataset is trained for multiple epochs to gradually improve performance
+Repeats over the full dataset to improve performance

-Summary

-Input Format: CSV (sentence + category label)

-Pipeline: Sentence → Tokenization → KoBERT Encoder → [CLS] Vector → Classifier → Category

-Goal: Convert semantic characteristics of sentences into embeddings to accurately predict categories

-Final Output: A trained model that assigns the most likely category to any new input sentence